codepath/android_guides/Creating-and-Using-Fragments.md

 }
 ```

-Note that the fragment’s method is called only when the Activity didn’t consume the event!
+Note that the fragment’s method is called only when the Activity didn’t consume the event first.
+Be sure to check out a more detailed guide about [fragments and action bar](http://www.grokkingandroid.com/adding-action-items-from-within-fragments/) if you have more questions.

 ## References